 What Defines a Crypto Rally?

-A rally is a sustained, often rapid price increase that reflects rising optimism and stronger conviction.
-In crypto, these stretches can run from three to four months to well over a year.
-During such periods, Bitcoin has historically advanced by 300%–1,000% or more, with many altcoins posting even larger percentage gains.
-In everyday crypto conversation, “bull run” and “rally” are often used interchangeably, but “bull run” usually implies a broader, cycle-level advance (often spanning multiple sectors and months) rather than a shorter, single-asset surge.
+A rally is a sustained, often fast rise in prices that typically coincides with improving sentiment and stronger conviction.
+In crypto, these moves can last from a few months to more than a year.
+During such periods, Bitcoin has historically advanced by roughly 300%–1,000% or more, while many altcoins have posted even larger gains.
+In everyday conversation, “bull run” and “rally” are sometimes treated as the same thing, but “bull run” usually refers to a broader, cycle-level upswing that spans multiple sectors and months—not just a short-lived surge in one asset.

 Analyzing Market Dynamics During Bull Cycles